jdf-prog/UnifiedFeedback/README.md

 ## Unified-Feedback
 Codes to process existing feedback dataset to pairwise training format.

-See `sub_datasets/{dataset_name}/prepare.ipynb` for details of processing.
+See `process_and_upload_dataset.py` for details of processing.

-to recreate the dataset, please check the `prepare.py` under each dataset folder in the `sub_datasets`.
-Running this file formatting the data and uploads to 🤗[Unified_feedback](https://huggingface.co/datasets/llm-blender/Unified-Feedback)
+to recreate the dataset, please check the `process_and_upload_datasets.sh`.
+After running this script, data is uploaded to 🤗[Unified_feedback](https://huggingface.co/datasets/llm-blender/Unified-Feedback).

-To interacte with the dataset during the processing, please check the `prepare.ipynb` under each dataset folder in the `sub_datasets`

-Finally, after processing each subdataset, check `prepare_unified.py` aggregates the data of each sub datasets and upload to 🤗[Unified_feedback](https://huggingface.co/datasets/llm-blender/Unified-Feedback).